intelligence38000/android-docs/src/pages/navigation/overview/milestones.md

 ## Navigation UI SDK

 In the Navigation UI SDK, banner and voice instructions are triggered by the default milestones described above.
 There are default styling rules for banner instructions and default settings for voice instructions.
 Instructions can be customized to an extent including overriding default behaviors when instructions are triggered and customizing the style of banner instructions.
-Creating [custom milestones](#custom-milestones) must be done with the core Navigation SDK.
+You must create [custom milestones](#custom-milestones) with the core Navigation SDK.

 {{<Note imageComponent={<BookImage size="60" />}>}}
 For customizing the language used in instructions, see [Localization](/android/navigation/overview/).